 The IAMAT Scholarship Fund is the only one of its kind supporting doctors and nurses (from countries outside of North America, western Europe, Australia, and New Zealand) to study and train in travel medicine abroad.
 This unique program provides scholars with the knowledge and practice to become certified practitioners in travel medicine.
 Upon graduation, scholars return to their home country to lend their expertise in travel medicine clinical best practices and improve patient care and local healthcare standards.

 After their training abroad, our scholars return home to teach their colleagues and expand the network of IAMAT-affiliated clinics around the world.
 They apply their new knowledge and the latest healthcare practices in their clinics, benefitting travellers and local patients alike.

-We have awarded 31 scholarships since the Scholarship Fund was created in 2002.
+We have awarded over 30 scholarships since the Scholarship Fund was created in 2002.
 Thanks to the generous donations from IAMAT members, doctors and nurses currently have the opportunity to train at the London School of Hygiene & Tropical Medicine, the University of Texas Medical Branch, and with the South African Society of Travel Medicine.
 Past scholars have trained at the University of Seattle, the Kaiser Permanente Honolulu Travel Clinic, and Hainan Medical University.